 Symptoms of OCD are repeated thoughts, urges, or mental images.
 These cause anxiety.
 The symptoms associated with OCD may come and go, ease over time, or even worsen.
 People with OCD may try to help themselves by avoiding situations that trigger their obsessions, or they may use alcohol or drugs to calm themselves.
 If left untreated, OCD can interfere with all aspects of life.

-Addiction takes a toll on virtually every aspect of our patient’s lives.
+Addiction takes a toll on virtually every aspect of our client’s lives.
 That’s why our initial intake process includes a comprehensive medical, psychological and social assessment.

 Emotional as well as physical cravings can be extremely intense during the withdrawal process.
 Our qualified staff understands these difficulties and provide a supportive presence.